 What happens: The ongoing operational layer.
 Maintain, monitor, optimise, and evolve.
 Sustain is not "Hotel California" — clients are not trapped in indefinite retainers.
 It is structured continuity.

-Product: Support HQ (SMP/EMP managed service).
+Product: Support (SMP/EMP managed service).

 Deliverable: Ongoing managed services, performance reports, optimisation recommendations, and evolution planning.